Neural-network Density Functional Theory Based on Variational Energy Minimization

-In the neural-network DFT framework, the DFT program must supply $\nabla_{H}E$ to DeepH-E3 for the optimization of neural network parameters.
-However, this poses a significant challenge in terms of DFT programming, as $\nabla_{H}E$ is not mandatory in standard SCF calculations and is therefore unavailable in most programs.
+In neural-network DFT, the DFT program must supply $\nabla_{H}E$ for optimizing neural network parameters.
+This poses a significant challenge in terms of DFT programming, as $\nabla_{H}E$ is not mandatory for standard SCF calculations.
 Fulfilling this requirement calls for a DFT program that is end-to-end differentiable.
-Automatic differentiation (AD) offers a suite of methods for numerically computing the derivatives of functions embedded in computer programs.
-It systematically applies the chain rule and calculus principles, eliminating the need for manual derivation, thus making it well-suited for computing $\nabla_{H}E$.
-Currently, most DFT codes do not fully support the functional of AD.
-Our neural-network DFT necessitates a differentiable implementation of DFT capable of accommodating periodic boundary conditions as well as localized atomic-like bases, a feature that, to our knowledge, has not been developed.
-Consequently, we have developed our own auto-differentiable DFT program named AI2DFT (Fig.~\ref{fig2}(b)).
+Automatic differentiation (AD) offers a suite of methods for numerically computing the derivatives of functions embedded in computer programs~\cite{ADsurvey2018}.
+It systematically applies the chain rule and calculus principles, eliminating the need for manual derivation, thus making it well suited for computing differential quantities like $\nabla_{H}E$.
+Currently, most DFT codes do not fully support the function of AD.
+Our neural-network DFT necessitates a differentiable implementation of DFT capable of accommodating periodic boundary conditions as well as localized atomiclike bases, a feature that, to our knowledge, has not been developed.
+Consequently, we have developed our own autodifferentiable DFT program named ``AI2DFT'' using the Julia language with the AD capability realized by the Zygote package~\cite{zygote2018}.
+Method details are described in the Supplemental Material~\cite{supp}.

-The schematic workflow of neural-network DFT workflow is depicted in Fig.~\ref{fig2}(a) and could be outlined as follows: a neural network aiming at predicting $H_\theta$ (DeepH-E3) is integrated with an auto-differentiable DFT program AI2DFT.
-Beginning with an initial randomization of neural network parameters $\theta$ and input material structures, DeepH-E3 predicts the Hamiltonians $H_\theta$ for these structures, which are then forwarded to AI2DFT.
-Utilizing auto-differentiation, AI2DFT computes $\nabla_{H}E$ and transmits this derivative back to DeepH-E3.
-Subsequently, neural network parameters $\theta$ are optimized accordingly.
-The neural network training process within neural-network DFT framework is entirely equivalent to the variational minimization of $E[H_{\theta}]$.
-Notably, the entire training process occurs without the presence of labeled data for converged DFT Hamiltonians, underscoring the unsupervised learning nature of neural-network DFT.

-In our example studies, AI2DFT is developed as a DFT program taking pseudo-atomic bases as basis sets~\cite{siesta2002}.
-The program supports norm-conserving pseudopotentials, with or without non-linear core corrections~\cite{ncpp1979,nonlinearcore1982}.
-Unless stated otherwise, the example studies employ the generalized gradient approximation functional parameterized by Perdew, Berke and Ernzerhof~\cite{pbe1996}.
-Basis sets are chosen to be of the double-zeta polarized size, as defined in Ref.~\cite{siesta2002}.
-Real-space grid for spatial integration follows a cutoff of $300$~Rydberg.
-Auto-differentiable smearing scheme is incorporated in the course of computing $\hat{\rho}$ from $\hat{H}$, with support to various smearing methods.
-Auto-differentiation in AI2DFT is realized with the Zygote package in the Julia language~\cite{zygote2018}, with further implementation details discussed in supplementary materials.